mongodb/docs/source/includes/fact-firewall-config-webhooks-kms.rst

 Fetch |service| Control Plane IP Addresses
 -------------------------------------------

-Send a GET request to the ``controlPlaneIPAddresses`` endpoint to fetch the current |service| control plane IP addresses.
-The :oas-atlas-op:`API endpoint </controlPlaneIPAddresses>` returns a list of inbound and outbound |service| control plane IP addresses in |cidr| notation categorized by cloud provider and region, similar to the following:
+Send a GET request to the ``returnAllControlPlaneIPAddresses`` endpoint to fetch the current |service| control plane IP addresses.
+The :oas-atlas-op:`API endpoint </returnAllControlPlaneIPAddresses>` returns a list of inbound and outbound |service| control plane IP addresses in |cidr| notation categorized by cloud provider and region, similar to the following: